ruby-grape/grape/README.md

 #### `allow_blank`

 Parameters can be defined as `allow_blank`, ensuring that they contain a value.
 By default, `requires` only validates that a parameter was sent in the request, regardless its value.
-With `allow_blank`, empty values or whitespace only values are invalid.
+With `allow_blank: false`, empty values or whitespace only values are invalid.

 `allow_blank` can be combined with both `requires` and `optional`.
 If the parameter is required, it has to contain